-Maximize Litter Value.
-Agricultural producers need to control production costs.
-The Worksheet maximizes the value of litter nutrients and minimizes costs for commercial fertilizers without sacrificing economic crop returns.
+Maximize Manure Value.
+This Worksheet helps dairy producers control production cost by maximizing the value of manure nutrients and minimizing costs for fertilizers without sacrificing economic crop returns.

 Environmental Regulations.
-Stormwater runoff that contains land-applied litter, or excess nutrients from land-applied litter, can be considered an illegal discharge by the Environmental Protection Agency (EPA).
-To avoid being considered an illegal discharge, litter must be "land applied in accordance with site-specific nutrient management practices that ensure appropriate agricultural utilization of the nutrients" (40 C.F.R. § 122.23(e)(1)).
-This regulatory requirement applies to poultry farms that confine 82,000+ laying hens or 125,000+ of any other type of chicken (40 C.F.R. §122.23(b)(4)).
-This Worksheet provides poultry producers with a field-specific nutrient management system for agricultural utilization of litter nutrients, as well as a required recordkeeping form (40 C.F.R. §122.23(e)(2)).
+Stormwater runoff that contains land-applied dairy manure, or excess nutrients from land applied-dairy manure, can be considered an illegal discharge by the Environmental Protection Agency (EPA).
+For unpermitted dairy farms, this Worksheet allows producers to manage manure so it is "land applied in accordance with site-specific nutrient management practices that ensure appropriate agricultural utilization of the nutrients" (40 C.F.R. § 122.23(e)(1)).
+This regulatory requirement strictly applies to dairy farms that confine 700-plus mature dairy cows (40 C.F.R. §122.23(b)(4)), and can apply to smaller farms that discharge without a CAFO permit.
+This Worksheet provides dairy producers with a field-specific nutrient management system for agricultural utilization of manure nutrients and a recordkeeping form (40 C.F.R. §122.23(e)(2)).